John-Doherty01/AWS-Transcribe-NodeJS/README.md

 ```

 ## Example of getting transcription job progress
 After starting a transcription you are given a job ID which can be used to track progress.
+Job ID is included in the URL parameters.

 ```shell